Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 ```c
 int socket(int domain, int type, int protocol);
 ```

+The Socket syscall takes three arguments:

+1. domain: Specifies a communication domain; this selects the protocol family which will be used for communication.
+2. type: Specifies the communication semantics.
+3. protocol: Specifies a particular protocol to be used with the socket.

 In order to set up the Socket system call, we need to first find out the value of it's arguments.